 I feel very privileged to lead this fantastic team as SOLACE Principal Investigator.
-I am a social anthropologist and I work at Keele’s School of Medicine and the Research Institute for Primary Care and Health Sciences.
+I am a social anthropologist and I work at the Kent and Medway Medical School.

 I was born in Menen, a small town on the Belgian-French border, to a Greek Cypriot father and a Flemish mother.
 I grew up in the 1980s as a bookish girl, either quietly reading or talking too much and too fast.
 Not much has changed on that front!
 By the time I was 18 two books of my poems were out with a Flemish publisher.
 A literary sensation that only lasted the length of the launch and press conference.
 The pages of the unsold copies were later used by my siblings to write shopping lists on.

 At University I wrote and performed, with my sister Elena Dikomitis, a theatre play about the war-torn lives of our grandmothers.
 We continued to collaborate on socio-artistic projects and that was perhaps more of a success than my poetry books.
-This collaboration certainly planted the seed to bring the arts and humanities into my scholarly work and projects like SOLACE.
+This collaboration certainly planted the seed to bring the arts and humanities into my scholarly work and projects like SOLACE and ECLIPSE.